SOLAS Regulation III/17-1: Recovery of Persons from the Water

 The Importance of SOLAS Regulation III/17-1

-SOLAS III/17-1 ensures that:
+The regulation ensures that:

-• Every ship has planned recovery procedures.
+• Every ship has documented recovery plans and procedures

 Using SOLAS Recovery Equipment into Your Vessel Safety Planning